willsather/WillSather/README.md

 ### Bus Simulator (C++)

 During my spring semester of sophomore year, I took a class called Software Design and Development.
 This class is entirely centered around learning C++ and applying it to a single, semester-long, project.
 This project is a simulation of the university's transit bus system.
-The goal of this project is to learn various programming paradigms and styles, proper documentation skills, and understanding the raw C++  along with forming a software development mentality (rather just than coding).
+The goal of this project is to learn various programming skills and styles, proper documentation skills, and understanding the raw C++ skills necessary for a fast and functioning web application along with forming a software development mentality using various project management paradigms.

 ### COVID-19 Analytics (C#)